 Individual Savings Accounts, or ISAs, will almost certainly be the most widely recognised investment method on this list.
 Introduced in 1999, the term ISA now accounts for a family of products that are available to all savers in the UK and allow them to benefit from a number of reliefs.
 The government set them up to encourage saving and investment by offering generous tax breaks.
 With an ISA you can invest up to £20,000 a year without paying tax on the investments.
 Since the introduction of the original ISAs, the government has introduced other types, so that there are now seven and the main four are: Cash ISAs; Stocks and Shares ISAs; Lifetime ISAs; and now, Innovative Finance ISAs (IFISA).

-Capital invested into a ISA is allowed to grow in a tax free environment, meaning that any income, be that interest for Cash ISAs or dividends or capital growth for S&S ISAs will be exempt from the respective taxes.
+Capital invested into a ISA is allowed to grow in a tax free environment, meaning that any income, be that interest for Innovative Finance ISAs or dividends or capital growth for S&S ISAs will be exempt from the respective taxes.

 For investors the S&S ISA allows them to save and use their capital to back companies while potentially making a better return than through other saving products and even Cash ISAs while saving the tax that would normally be owed.